lrogers1843/adventure-map-application/README.md

 navbar bleeds on smaller resolution.

 if user deauthorizes account, no path to redo after signup. plan: link that resets both auths to false, sends to the auth controller
-q: google authefail does not break app, just returns no photos. what about strava auth fail?
+q: google authfail does not break app, just returns no photos. what about strava auth fail?
 also, even whe creating new user on my computer, and re-doing the oauth, eric's sign-in is applied automatically.
 solution: every time the user reauthorizes google, a new refresh token is issued that has to be saved on the demo user to allow continued access to photos.